Xorlev/slogd/README.md

 ### Topics

-Topics are topics.
+Topics are collections of messages.
 Each topic has its own directory, set of logfiles and indices, and its own monotonically-increasing message offset.
 Each message publish writes to an append-only logfile segment.

 Topics are comprised of multiple segments.
 Segments are contiguous sections of logfile which are created as each segment becomes too old or too big. slogd attempts to retain data no longer than the topic is configured for.
 Segment age (for purposes of removal) is determined by the timestamp of the newest message, whereas segment creation time is evaluated on the timestamp of the oldest message.
-Proactive segment rolling is based on segment creation time.
+Time-based segment rolling is based on segment creation time.

 By default, segments are created every 6 hours or 16MiB.
 Each segment has two accompanying indices, an index on offset and an index on publish timestamp.
-These allow for efficiently seeking through the log.
+These allow for efficiently seeking through the log on either attribute.

 ### Durability

 Slogd provides some durability guarantees.
 Upon receipt of an successful AppendLogs response, the data in the request has been flushed to disk.
-However, it is possible that a large batch of messages may trigger an early flush of data to disk.
+However, it is possible that a large batch of messages may trigger an early flush of data to disk before AppendLogs retruns.
 If slogd were to exit before a final flush, it may lead to some messages being persisted and some lost messages, though should never result in corrupt segments.
-In that case, the client would not have received a successful response and would retry the request.
+In that case, the client would not have received a successful response and would retry the request, potentially leading to duplicate messages.

 Slogd may opt to implement transactional semantics in the future (prepare, append, {commit/abort}) to provide stronger guarantees wherein an entire batch of messages will be committed to the log or not at all.